QuTech-Delft/OpenQL/docs/developer/passes.rst

 numbers of instructions and possibly reorder them accordingly.

 Conceptually, OpenQL's passes can get a bit more complicated than that, at least internally.
-Instead of a linear pass list, OpenQL's pass manager supports a tree of passes (useful for instance to set options for a whole group of passes at once, for establishing logging or performance monitoring regions if that's ever implemented, or otherwise manipulate a group of passes as if it's a single pass), and even has basic support for conditional passes, or repeating a group of passes until a condition is true.
+Instead of a linear pass list, OpenQL's pass manager:

+ - supports a tree of passes.
+This is useful for instance to set options for a whole group of passes at once, for establishing logging or performance monitoring regions (if that's ever implemented), or otherwise manipulate a group of passes as if it's a single pass);
+ - has basic support for conditional passes, or repeating a group of passes until a condition is true.

 To support all of this without making simple cases needlessly complex for users, the lifecycle of a pass is nontrivial.